spiffe/spiffe-helper/README.md

 - `.conf` files are parsed as HCL
 - `.json` files are parsed as JSON syntax
 - `.yaml` or `.yml` files are parsed as YAML
+- files without a recognized extension are parsed as HCL for backward compatibility

 If the configuration file is not specified, does not exist, or is empty, the configuration will be loaded entirely from environment variables (see [Environment Variables](#environment-variables) section below).